 13. Cook together as a family

-Key to creating a successful kitchen – for cooking and socialising – is planning.
-'The design should be carefully thought out so as to maximize convenience without blocking the flow of space,' explains Jane Stewart, design director of Mowlem & Co.
+Key to creating successful family kitchen ideas – for cooking and socializing – is planning.
+'The design should be carefully thought out so as to maximize convenience without blocking the flow of space,' explains Jane Stewart, design director of Mowlem & Co (opens in new tab).
 The last thing you want is to get in the way of someone else.

 An efficient way to do this is to create zones for each area, with everything needed for prep and cooking in one, and table linen and crockery in the other.